There are a few rules for those who decide to post their disagreements as Comments on this blogsite:

 5. Comments Are Moderated.
 I say all of this because I do reserve the right [and responsibility to my readership] to edit your comments.
 Typically, I just delete them if they’re bad, but I’m known to put up with a reasonable measure of ill behavior.
 In some cases, portions of your comments may be edited, if you’ve violated these guidelines but included some point I feel is valid in the midst.
 Again, I don’t feel obligated to approve every last comment I’ve been submitted simply because you bothered to blather my way.
 This in no way infringes upon your rights of free speech for the excellent reason that I am not City Hall.

 5a.
 Provide a Valid Email Address.
-If you don’t bother giving me a valid email address, I’ve no way to inform you why your comments have not been approved (not that I’m any obligation to do so).
+If you don’t bother giving me a valid email address, I’ve no way to inform you why your comments have not been approved (not that I’m under any obligation to do so).
 You have a perfect right to anonymity, but if you don’t have the temerity to accountably stand behind your comments, why should I approve such comments?
 In other words, I generally delete such comments semi-automatically as they are typically the work of drive-by trolls with little or no interest in an actual response anyway.

 5b.
 Complaints Regarding Unapproved/Deleted Comments.
 Don’t complain if I don’t approve your comment.
 I yawn daily at the charge of censorship.
 As previously stated, I’m not running a public soap box.
 If I were, I’d charge a fee!
 This is my soap box.
 Get your own if you cannot abide by these rules of engagement.